-Can your child reach paracetamol, button batteries, dishwasher tablets, hand sanitisers?
-If yes they can reach 4 of the most common and dangerous causes of child poisoning.
+Can your child reach paracetamol, button batteries, dishwasher tablets or hand sanitiser?
+These are four of the most common and dangerous causes of child poisoning.

-Did you know that almost any substance could be poisonous if the dose or exposure level is high enough?
-That’s right, even substances labelled ‘natural’ or ‘eco-friendly’, or those that are good for you in small doses, can be as dangerous as other poisons.
+Almost any substance could be poisonous if the dose or exposure level is high enough.
+Even substances labelled ‘natural’ or ‘eco-friendly’, or those that are good for you in small doses, can be as dangerous to children.

 Translated information about poisoning and keeping children safe is available on the Kid Safe SA website.